shktkt219/esl-cli-gem/README.md

-# Free ESL(English as a Second Language) Classes in NYC
+# English Classes in NYC

-This Ruby Gem provides a CLI to view the Free ESL(English as a Second Language) Classes in NYC.
+This Ruby Gem provides a CLI to view the ESL(English as a Second Language) Classes in NYC.

 ## Installation